Personnel & Resource Limits

 Local taxes for local priorities

-State and local resources — police time, vehicles, buildings, personnel — should never subsidize federal administrative goals.
-If the federal government wants to use state assets, they must treat the state like a contractor: pay in full, in advance, with the state's voluntary consent.
+State and local resources — officer time, vehicles, buildings, personnel, equipment, communications infrastructure — should never subsidize federal civil enforcement goals.
+If the federal government wants to use state assets, it must treat the state like an independent contractor: pay in full, with voluntary consent, in advance.
+States are not an unpaid arm of federal administration.

 Facility Limits